dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="How is dbt Explorer priced?" >

-With the current Preview, dbt Explorer is available to everyone on the dbt Cloud Enterprise and Team plans.
-Certain features within dbt Explorer, such as multi-project lineage and column-level lineage, are only available on the Enterprise plan. dbt Explorer can be accessed by users with developer and read-only seats during the Preview period.
+dbt Explorer is generally available to all regions and deployment types on the dbt Cloud [Enterprise and Team plans](https://www.getdbt.com/).
+Certain features within dbt Explorer, such as multi-project lineage and column-level lineage, are only available on the Enterprise plan.

+dbt Explorer can be accessed by users with developer and read-only seats.

 </expandable>